bakerfugu/voices-native-app/README.md

 ## Voices (React Native App)

-**Voices** is a React Native app designed to help people connect to the stories behind a location.
+**voices** is a React Native app designed to help people connect to the stories behind a location.
 Users can record themselves telling a story about their favorite places, and other users can learn about a new place by listening to those stories.

-**Voices** is a group project made for Stanford's CS147 course, and this repo holds the source code for our React Native app.
+**voices** is a group project made for Stanford's CS147 course, and this repo holds the source code for our React Native app.
 My group members were Krishnan Nair, Ayelet Drazen, and Taylor Lallas

 You can see all of the details of our project on the website!
 https://bakerfugu.github.io/voices-everywhere-cs147/

 ## Setup and Development